HCI::="Human Computer Interface".

 - Making sure that

-incoming data is safe is called
+incoming data is safe is called "sanitizing" it.

 PHP deliberately inserts escape symbols in front of